Pen Drawing Challenge

 Drawing a teddy bear is a great subject for learning how to do contour hatching.
 Doctor William W. Williams is a professional model and mentor who joins me on the show.

-Drawing onions is one of the best drawing lessons you can learn.
+Drawing onions is one of the best drawing exercises you can learn.
 I explain some of the art tips I’ve learnt here, including longitudinal shading and cross hatching.

 In this quick mushroom drawing tutorial, I decided to use linear and contour shading techniques.
 Drawing mushrooms with pen is a good practice for learning to shade around the form.